Auricularia cornea

-Auricularia cornea (毛木耳, maomuer or cloud ear) is a species of fungus in the order Auriculariales.
+Auricularia cornea, also known as cloud ear, is a species of fungus in the order Auriculariales.
 It is commercially cultivated for food in China.
-The species was previously referred to Auricularia polytricha, but the latter species is probably a later synonym.
 Auricularia cornea is a popular ingredient in many Chinese dishes and is also used in traditional Chinese medicine.

 Taxonomy

 Auricularia cornea was originally described from Hawaii (Oahu) by German naturalist Christian Gottfried Ehrenberg in 1820.
 It was accepted as a distinct species by Bernard Lowy in his 1952 world monograph of Auricularia and subsequently confirmed as distinct by molecular research, based on cladistic analysis of DNA sequences.

-Auricularia polytricha, originally described from India (Eastern Ghats) by French mycologist Camille Montagne in 1834, is a probable later synonym.
+Formerly, Auricularia cornea was often misidentified as A. polytricha.
+That species was originally described from the Eastern Ghats in India by French mycologist Camille Montagne in 1834, and (when used by American authors) is considered as a synonym of A. nigricans.
+The misidentification remains widespread, at least in Japan.